Obsession (1976 film): Production

-De Palma and Schrader devised a story with a narrative inspired by Alfred Hitchcock's Vertigo, a film both admired.
+Brian De Palma and Paul Schrader devised a story with a narrative inspired by Alfred Hitchcock's Vertigo, a film both admired.
 Schrader's original screenplay, titled Déjà Vu, was reportedly much longer than the final film, with a coda that extended another 10 years beyond where the film now ends.
 De Palma ultimately found Schrader's screenplay unfilmable due to its length, and rewrote and condensed the finale after Schrader refused to make the requested changes.
 According to De Palma, "Paul Schrader's ending actually went on for another act of obsession.
 I felt it was much too complicated, and wouldn't sustain, so I abbreviated it."
 Bernard Herrmann, the film's composer, agreed that the original ending should be jettisoned, telling De Palma after reading Schrader's version "Get rid of it — that'll never work".
 Schrader remained resentful of De Palma's rewrite for years and claimed to have lost all interest in the project once the change was made.
 Schrader indicated that "the original three-part story conclude with a section set in the future (1985).
 My original idea in the script was to write an obsessive love where transcended the normal strictures of time."

 De Palma said "It made Schrader very unhappy: he thought I'd truncated his masterpiece.
 He's never been the same since."
 Schrader stated that "the future section was cut from the script for budgetary reasons"; however rumor had it that Bernard Herrmann suggested the cuts when he was working on the score for the film because he felt the last third set in the future didn't work.
 In 2011, Schrader's full three-part script was released as part of the Arrow Video Blu-ray.